Ghalnas/DJS-chain/README.md

 server objects and backed up in an SQL database.
-When an object is modified in a browser, an HTTP REST API call propagates the modification towards the corresponding server object which is persisted state in a database, the modification is then pushed towards the various clients of the server via WebSocket so, at the end, all browsers share the same state.
+When an object is modified in a browser, an HTTP REST API call propagates the modification towards the corresponding server object which is persisted in an SQL database, the modification is then pushed towards the various clients of the server via WebSocket so, at the end, all browsers share the same state.